DoTheEvo/selfhosted-apps-docker/kopia_backup/readme.md

 * Backups are stored in a **repository** that needs to be created first, and is always encrypted.
-* Before any action, Kopia needs to be **connected to a repo** as repos store most of the settings and commands are executed in their context.
+* Before any action, Kopia needs to be **connected to a repo** as repos store most of the settings(policies), and commands are executed in their context.
+  Multiple machines can be connected simultaneously.
-* **Snapshots**, apart from the typical meaning, is the term used by Kopia for targets(paths) that are being backed up.
+* **Snapshots**, is the term used by Kopia for targets(paths) that are being backed up.
-* **Policy** is a term used to define behavior of the backup/repo, like backups retention, what to ignore, logging, scheduling(server/UI), actions before and after backup,...
+* **Policy** - settings for repo/backup behaviour, stuff like backups retention, what to ignore, logging, scheduling(server/UI), actions before and after backup,...
 * **Policies** are stored inside a repo and can apply at various levels and can **inherit** from each other
   - **Global** policy, the default that comes predefined during repo creation, can be edited like any other.
-  - Per user policy, per machine policy.
+  - Per user@machine policy
   - Snapshot level policy, only applying for that one path.
 * **Maintenance** is automatic.
-* During snapshots Kopia uses local **cache**, location varies depending on the OS.
-  Default max size is 5GB, but it gets swept periodically every few minutes.<br>
-  Useful commands are `kopia cache info` and `kopia cache clear`
 * **Retention** of backups - [here's](https://kopia.discourse.group/t/trying-to-understand-retention-policies/164/4)
   how it works under the hood.<br>
-  The core concept that it is the **most recent** item of a time-group thats counted first towards whats kept should be understood.
-Or it can surprise that for example `keep-annual=2` is worthless in january, as the **most recent** two different years are backups so close to each other.
 * **Restore** from backups is most easily done by mounting a snapshot.<br>
   Web GUI versions have button for it, cli version can do `sudo kopia mount all /mnt/temp &`
 * **Tasks** section in gui gets wiped when Kopia closes, info on snapshots run history and duration then has to be find in logs
-* **Logs** rotate with max age 30 days or max 1000 log files, 5000 content log files
+* **Logs** rotate with max age 30 days or max 1000 log files, 5000 content log files<br>
+  Useful to search in cli-logs are the terms `kopia/server snapshotting` and `kopia/server finished`
 * [Compression](https://kopia.io/docs/advanced/compression/) is good and
-  should be set before backup starts.`zstd-fastest` is my go-to.
-If backups feel slow `s2-default` is less cpu heavy but with worse compression.<br>
+  should be set before backup starts.
+My go-to is `zstd-fastest`.
+If backups feel slow `s2-default` is less cpu heavy but with worse compression.
   Useful command: `kopia content stats`
+* During snapshots Kopia uses local **cache**, location varies depending on the OS.
+  Default max size is 5GB, but it gets swept periodically every few minutes.<br>
+  Useful commands are `kopia cache info` and `kopia cache clear`
 * ..

 # Kopia in Linux